foluke-ui-kit/start-react/README.md

 # start-react

-A simple no fuss, no bells, no whistles -- boilerplate for creating react Components, it tries to stay true the idea that React is the V in MVC.
+A simple, somewhat opiniated -- no fuss, no bells, no whistles boilerplate for creating react Components, it tries to stay true the idea that **React is the V in MVC**.
 Use it to build, test and package "Composable Components" that can be reused in your applications.

 __Features:__